University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 If you need to, you can navigate through the directories and select files with the file navigation pane just as you would with a normal file browser.

 Making this directory to work in will help you keep everything organised so you can find your work later.
-Managing your data and code intelligently is a considerable challenge in bioinformatics.
+Managing your data and code well is a considerable challenge in bioinformatics.

 ## Initial Goals